Rehabilitation Therapist Job Description – What do Rehabilitation Therapists Do?

 Rehabilitation Therapists often work in clinics, fitness centers, rehabilitation agencies, and private practice.
 Rehabilitation Therapists jobs are expected to grow 28% between 2010 and 2020 according to the Bureau of Labor Statistics, which is faster than average compared to most jobs.
 The Rehabilitation Therapist salary varies based on experience.

-Pursue a career as a Rehabilitation Therapist by earning a Sports and Rehabilitation Therapy degree at Fremont College.
+Pursue a career as a Rehabilitation Therapist by earning a Sports and Rehabilitation Therapy degree at Fremont University.
 The Sports and Rehabilitation Therapy degree takes just 15 months to complete and offers all the hands-on training you need to prepare for a Rehabilitation Therapist career.
 Enroll in the Sports Therapy program today to begin preparing for a rewarding career as a Rehabilitation Therapist.